fallen-axe-shay/ledger/README.md

 ## Problems I encountered, and how I overcame them
 1. The very first issue was the usage of PHP.
 I had never used PHP before, so I had to read up on the documentation.
 It was quite simple to grasp and very easy to use.
 I had no troubles later on with the usage of PHP.
 2. While creating the 404 page, I did face an issue where the web server didn't redirect the user to the right 404 error page.
 I had to search online and then figured out that the .htaccess file was required with the right configuration set in order for the 404 redirection to work.
 3. The third issue I came across was a relatively faster way to display the large table.
 I did look up online and came across this [link](https://howchoo.com/code/learn-the-slow-and-fast-way-to-append-elements-to-the-dom).
-The author of this blog had tried various approaches and concluded (with conclusive test results) that the fastest way to display a HTML table with a large dataset is it use the node (documentFragment) approach.
+The author of this blog had tried various approaches and concluded (with conclusive test results) that the fastest way to display a HTML table with a large dataset is to use the node (documentFragment) approach.
 I later used that same methodology in the webpage.
-4. One issue I came across while testing was that the Expensify API ```GET https://www.expensify.com/api?command=Get``` made some errors in storing the transaction amount.
+4. One issue I came across while testing was that the Expensify API ```POST https://www.expensify.com/api?command=CreateTransaction``` made some errors in storing the transaction amount.
 The API stored the negative of the transaction amount for some reason.
 Since I don't have access to the Expensify servers (obviously), I used a correction parameter of -1 (transactionAmount * -1) on the client side while sending the data to the Expesify API.

 ## Issues with the Expensify API
-1. The POST API ```GET https://www.expensify.com/api?command=Get``` to create a transaction creates an entry with the negative of the amount.
+1. The POST API ```POST https://www.expensify.com/api?command=CreateTransaction``` to create a transaction creates an entry with the negative of the amount.
 This issue needs to be fixed.

 ## References
 1. [Markdown Reference](https://www.markdownguide.org/)